Music of the Parasite Eve series: Parasite Eve II Original Soundtrack

 The music of Parasite Eve II was written, arranged and produced by Naoshi Mizuta.
 Parasite Eve II was Mizuta's first project as lead composer at Square after transferring from Capcom.
 He spent a year and a half working on the soundtrack, frequently referencing the game's scenario and visuals.
 He was also influenced by multiple unspecified films from multiple genres including action films.
 He matched his music to the scenario, characters and environments, since he desired to stir the players emotions without distracting from the game.
 Many of his tracks were created on request, but he otherwise had a high amount of creative freedom.
 Multiple tracks were remixes and rearrangements of Shimomura's original music for Parasite Eve: according to Mizuta, the arrangements were easy due to the original tracks' strength.
 In a later interview, Mizuta called his work on Parasite Eve II very different from his later work on Final Fantasy XI and The 4 Heroes of Light.
 Guitar elements for the tracks "Forbidden Power" and "Douglas' Blues" were performed by Tsuyoshi Sekito and Yuji Isogawa respectively.
-Arrangements for multiple tracks were done by Hiroshi Nakajima, who later felt that he intentionally "betrayed" Mizuta's work while creating the arrangements.
-Additional mixing was done by Hiroshi Nakajima and Kenji Nagashima.
+The soundtrack also includes two bonus remixes by Mizuta and Hiroshi Nakajima respectively; Nakajima felt that he intentionally "betrayed" Mizuta's work while creating his remix.
+Mixing on the game's streamed tracks was done by Kenji Nagashima.
 Sound samples used in some tracks were taken from the Q Ups Art Sonic Images Library CD release.

 Parasite Eve II Original Soundtrack was released through DigiCube on December 18, 1999 under the catalog number SSCX-10038.
 The soundtrack was released in North America through Tokyopop Soundtrax.
 This edition was released on September 12, 2000 under the catalog number TPCD-0200-2.
 Due to popular demand from fans, a reprint was issued through the Square Enix label on January 26, 2011 under the catalog number SQEX-10224/5.
 Reception of the music was far less positive than for Parasite Eve, with reviewers generally citing Mizuta's work as weaker than Shimomura's.